oVirt/ovirt-site/source/feature/sr-iov.html.md

 *   Is migration of vms connected to VFs possible?
 Is it possible to migrate from a bridge to a VF?
 *   Is plugging/unplugging and linking/unlinking of vnic connected to VF possible?
 *   can bond be configured on nics that are used as sr-iov nics?
+*   what properties can be configured on VF- vlan, MTU, QoS, custom properties?

 <Category:Feature> <Category:Networking>